-See that photo just above?
+See that photo of a brew I made just above?
 The one with the bubbles coming out through the grounds?
-Well, if your coffee doesn’t do that when you make a brew, chances are your coffee is not fresh.
-And stale coffee ruins your brew and sadly, seems to be the normal way to make coffee.
+Well, if your coffee doesn’t do that when you’re brewing coffee, chances are your coffee is not fresh.
+And stale coffee ruins your brew and sadly, seems to be the norm for most people.

 What exactly is meant by stale coffee?

 Firstly it’s worth pointing out that coffee is not like milk or meat or fruit.
 It doesn’t go off, so to speak.
 It doesn’t have the nutritional profile for bacteria to be interested in infecting it and ruining it for human consumption.
 So… how long do coffee beans last?
 If we’re talking about them being drinkable, you could leave a bag of coffee out in the sun for a decade and when you came back you’d just wonder why you spent 10 years of your life on some pointless experiment.